webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

-This shows the two effects used in combination, with the [[svg/properties/lighting-color|'''lighting-color''']] property specified separately in a style sheet:
+This shows the two effects used in combination, with the [[svg/properties/lighting-color|'''lighting-color''']] property specified separately in a style sheet.
+The two lighting effects take the same ''terrain'' input, then later composite the ''scene'' and its ''highlights'':

 <syntaxhighlight lang="css">
 .feDiffuseLighting,